gurdiga/xo/README.md

 ## Interesting technical things

-This is intented to be a SAP and/or a desktop web app (like Chrome app).
+This is intented to be a single-page app and/or a desktop web app (like Chrome app).
 I’ve started with React and Browserify.
 But compilation to JS was getting slower and slower as the code grew.

 First I decided to give up on JSX and use React’s JS API.
 It was still too slow.
 Then I decided to give up on Browserify and just use script